neilgee/bootstrap-conditional/README.md

 ##  Usage

-Click dropdown option to enable Bootstrap versions 3,4 or 5 on certain post/pages.
+Metabox dropdown option to enable Bootstrap versions 3,4 or 5 on posts & pages.
-Loads both Bootstrap Javascript and CSS.
+Loads both Bootstrap Javascript and CSS and optional PopperJS.

 Use in Classic Editor or GB.